silentport/dynamic-mock-express/README.md

 >1.Suport Restful API friendly
 >2.Flexible configuration to support custom filtering URL
 >3.Could accept pathParams, query, body in different request methods.
->4.No cache, config‘s change does not need to be restarted.
+>4.No cache, config‘s change does not need to be restarted
+>5.Support function nesting.

 ### include